-When you live with lung disease, not only is your breathing affected, but your peace of mind as well.
+Living with lung disease not only affects your breathing, but your peace of mind as well.
 Lung disease is the fourth leading cause of death in the United States.

 Women, in particular, are at a greater risk of developing lung disease than men.
 Nearly 21 million U.S. women live with lung diseases like asthma, chronic obstructive pulmonary disease (COPD), lung cancer, and pulmonary fibrosis.
-Millions more have early symptoms but haven’t been diagnosed.
+Millions more have early symptoms.

 The numbers are breathtaking: